wp-plugins/custom-menu-wizard/readme.txt

         `For Depth` setting is applied relative to the level at which the first item to be kept is found.
 For example, say you were to set
         `Children of` to "Current Item", `Starting Level` to "2", and `For Depth` to "2 levels" : if the current item was found at level 3, then you would get the current item's immediate children (from level 4), plus *their* immediate children (from level 5).

+* **Fallbacks**

+    Fallback for `Children of` being set to either *Current Root Item* or *Current Parent Item*, and current item not having an ancestor:

+    * **Switch to Current Item** *(checkbox)* as of v1.1.0

+        If enabled,
+        it provides a fallback of effectively switching the filter to "Current Item" if the current menu item (as determined by WordPress) is at Level 1 (top level) of the selected menu.
+For example, say you were to set `Children of` to "Current Parent Item", with `Starting Level` at "1" and `For Depth` at "unlimited" : if the current menu item was found at level 1 (root level of the menu) then ordinarily there would be no output because the current item has no parent!
+If you were to enable the `Switch to Current Item` fallback then you
+        *would* have some output - the entire branch below the current item.

+        * **Include Parent...** *(checkbox)* as of v1.1.0

+            This option extends the `Switch to Current Item` option (above).
+If the enabled fallback is actually used, this option can temporarily override the equivalent **Output** option to ON.
+Note that if the **Output** options are already set to include the parent item (with or without siblings), this option has absolutely no effect.

+        * **& its Siblings** *(checkbox)* as of v1.1.0

+            This option extends the `Switch to Current Item` option (above).
+If the enabled fallback is actually used, this option can temporarily override the equivalent **Output** option to ON.
+Note that if the equivalent **Output** option is already enabled, this option has absolutely no effect.

+    Fallback for `Children of` being set to *Current Item*, and current item not having any children:

+    * **Switch to Current Parent Item** *(checkbox)* as of v1.2.0

+        If enabled, it provides a fallback of effectively switching the filter to "Current Parent Item" if looking for children of Current Item and there aren't any.
+For example, say you were to set `Children of` to "Current Item", with `Starting Level` at "1" and `For Depth` at "unlimited" : if the current menu item has no children then ordinarily there would be no output!
+If you were to enable the `Switch to Current Item` fallback then you *would* have some output - the current item and its siblings.

+        Please note that there is one difference between this fallback and the normal "Current Parent Item" filter : if the current item has no ancestor (as well as no children) then you will always get the current item and its siblings, regardless of any other settings!

+        * **Include Parent...** *(checkbox)* as of v1.2.0

+            This option extends the `Switch to Current Parent Item` option (above).
+If the enabled fallback is actually used, this option can temporarily override the equivalent **Output** option to ON.
+Note that if the **Output** options are already set to include the parent item (with or without siblings), this option has absolutely no effect.

+        * **& its Siblings** *(checkbox)* as of v1.2.0

+            This option extends the `Switch to Current Parent Item` option (above).
+If the enabled fallback is actually used, this option can temporarily override the equivalent **Output** option to ON.
+Note that if the equivalent **Output** option is already enabled, this option has absolutely no effect.

 * **Output**